-Michelle Sims is a senior program coordinator with the Academic Foundations Initiative.
-She oversees more than 20 state and local grant budgets, managing all finances for the team.
+Michelle Sims is the Administrative Manager for the Academic Foundations Initiative.
+She oversees a team of five and manages all finances for the team across more than 15 state and local grant budgets.
 Michelle is responsible for preparing and submitting grant applications, amendments, and financial reports to funding sources.
-She also manages time and effort for more than 30 employees on the Academic Foundations team.
+She also manages time & effort for more than 30 employees on the Academic Foundations team.

 Prior to joining IPSI in 2010, Michelle worked as a project manager for the Texas Community Development Block Grant program and as a grant writer for the Texas Planning and Capacity Building Fund.
-She earned a bachelor’s degree in journalism from Texas A&M University.
+She earned a B.S. in Journalism from Texas A&M University.

 Natalya White is the project specialist for the College Readiness Project at IPSI.
 A graduate of Oral Roberts University with a bachelor’s degree in mass media communications and print journalism, Natalya has over seven years of writing and editing experience.
 Her primary focus is editing and proofreading all print and online material including lessons and interactives for the OnTRACK project, contracts, and grant reports.
 In addition to editing lessons, Natalya was tasked with creating an online professional development and training course providing guidance to public school teachers in Texas on how to effectively and properly teach Bible literacy.
 In her spare time, you can find Natalya, with a cup of coffee in hand, writing for Created Woman magazine.